teereks/telegraf-installer/README.md

     curl -OJ https://raw.githubusercontent.com/teereks/telegraf-installer/main/telegraf-installer.sh
     ```

-2. (optional) - If you used `git clone` to download script in the previous step, you can set your active path to downloaded repository with command:
+2. (Optional) - If you used `git clone` to download script in the previous step, you can set your active path to downloaded repository with command:

     ```bash
     cd telegraf-installer/